-Fear, Tears, and Summer Camp: One 11-Year-Old’s Quest to See Terminator 2: Judgement Day
+Fear, Tears, and Summer Camp: One 11-Year-Old’s Quest to See Terminator 2: Judgment Day

 Today is August 29, a very important day in the lore of Terminator.
-August 29, 1997 was originally Judgement Day, the day Skynet became self-aware and launched nuclear weapons, basically ending the world.
+August 29, 1997 was originally Judgment Day, the day Skynet became self-aware and launched nuclear weapons, basically ending the world.
 The event marked the beginning of a timeline when machines ruled the world and started sending Terminators back in time to kill their enemies.

-Judgement Day is the thing John and Sarah Connor are working toward stopping in Terminator 2: Judgement Day and, spoiler alert, they’re successful.
+Judgment Day is the thing John and Sarah Connor are working toward stopping in Terminator 2: Judgment Day and, spoiler alert, they’re successful.
 At least, we thought so.
 A new movie following the events of that film, Terminator: Dark Fate, will explain what happened after the Connors thought they stopped the end of everything.

 Whether or not some really bad robot stuff will happen on an August 29 in the years to come remains to be seen, but what better day than today to discuss our favorite memories about the Terminator franchise.

-Terminator 2: Judgement Day came out in the summer of 1991.
+Terminator 2: Judgment Day came out in the summer of 1991.
 I was 11-years-old and already pretty movie crazy.
 I’d seen all the Star Wars films a billion times, all the Freddy and Jason movies that had come out by then, I even got my parents to take me to see RoboCop, my first R-rated movie.

 So when I started to see ads for Terminator 2, I really wanted to see it.
 Like, a lot.
 I hadn’t even seen the first Terminator yet.
 I just liked Arnold Schwarzenegger and loved robots.
 So I began a targeted campaign to make my parents take me to see it.

-Note: This article was edited to the preferred spelling of “Judgment”